memphis-cs/skills-test-2019-fall/README.md

 ### How You Must Complete the App

-Your task for this test is to complete this Rails app such that a one-to-many association between the existing model classes, as depicted in this class diagram:
+Your task for this test is to complete this Rails app such that a one-to-many association between the existing model classes is added, as depicted in this class diagram:

 ![A class diagram](./s09a_after_class_diagram.svg)